Kethen/herolte_treble/README.md

 8. If you are using an android 11 GSI, flash a11_patcher.zip
 9. Flash lpm_installer.zip to enable poweroff charging
 10. If you are using an aosp GSI that is not phh patched or older than phh 414, flash deskclock_powersaving.zip to fix alarm clock
+11. If you are using phh GSI version <= 414, flash phh_dt2w_patcher.zip to fix double tap to wake

 ### Undo twrp_patcher.zip and revert to device native roms
 **This is not required for using device native roms, however OTA updates might require this**